 - Body Snatcher: The Space Mafia's modus operandi.
 Referred to as "Invasion" (in Engrish) in-universe, and is a standard ability amongst Aliens.
 Staying in one body for too long makes the takeover permanent (as Sig finds out), and if the host is mentally strong enough he/she can exert some influence over their Invaded body.

 - Code Name: Averted.
-The three survivors don't have code names, likely because the size of Blue Swat would have made it difficult.
-They instead use their given names.
+The three survivors don't have code names, likely because the size of Blue SWAT would have made it difficult.
+They do have ID numbers, but use their given names most of the time.

 - Everybody's Dead, Dave: Our heroes are the last ones left out of their organization after the others were all killed very, very suddenly in the first episode.